jraman/akka-concurrency/Learnings.md

 The difference is that with `testActor` the actor is already created and ready for use.
 With `TestProbe` this means instantiating an actor yourself.
 Not much of a difference.
 And `TestProbe` seems less magical.

+### Getting `ActorRef` for Another Actor in the System
+Sometimes, one actor wants to know the `ActorRef` of another actor.
+For example, the autopilot wants to know the actor-ref for the copilot in order to watch it.
+This can be achieved in a couple of ways:
+  1. Use `system.actorSelection` or `system.actorFor` (deprecated).  `actorFor` is more
+     straightforward and `actorSelection` involves either exchanging another identify message or calling `resolveOne` and dealing with the returned Future.
+     In either case, the large problem is that the hierarchy needs to be known and further, this hierarchy could change.